-All decisions during the game are made by the referee or the referee assistant, who are in charge of the table, the field, and the persons and objects surrounding it.
+All decisions during the game are made by the referee or the referee assistant, who are in charge of a table/field, and people and objects surrounding it.
 During game play, the referees' decisions are final.

-Any argument with a referee or the assistant can result in a warning.
+Any argument with a referee or an assistant can result in a warning.
 If the argument continues or another argument occurs, this may result in immediate disqualification from the game.

-At the conclusion of the game, the referee will ask the captains to sign the score sheet.
-By signing the score sheet the captains accept the final score on behalf of the entire team.
+At the conclusion of a game, the referee will ask the captains to sign a score sheet.
+By signing the score sheet the captains accept the final score on behalf of their team.